 Shilajit is a rejuvenating age-old natural substance that has stood the test of time amongst many Eastern cultures.
 Today we know it worldwide as one of nature’s most potent nutritional supplements for enhanced energy and vitality.

 Due to cryptic references and its complex nature, many are left feeling confused as to what Shilajit is exactly.
 In an effort to do away with some of the mystery and build an accurate picture of what it is, the below article endeavors to explain it’s history, properties, where it originated from, how it’s formed as well as how it works.

 Shilajit’s European History and Ayurvedic Origins

 With firm origins in the East, the ancient Indians and other cultures revered it as a powerful medicine, with recorded history making detailed mention of this potent substance for more than 3000 years!

 Found in the caves and crevices of very high mountain slopes (10 000-19 000 ft) throughout India, China, Central Asia, Iran and a few other Arabian countries1; the indigenous people of these areas are all very well acquainted with Shilajit.
 Other names for this substance include Shilajeet, Silaras, or Shilajatu.

 Shilajit in Ancient Ayurveda

-Ancient Hindu and Vedic texts – such as the Charaka Samhita and Sushrut Samhita that later formed the basis of Ayurveda – explicitly outline how to prepare Shilajit, what herbs to mix it with and when it is appropriate to administer it to treat a whole host of diseases.
+Ancient Hindu and Vedic texts – such as the Charaka Samhita and Sushrut Samhita that later formed the basis of Ayurveda – explicitly outline how to prepare Shilajit, what herbs to mix it with and when it is appropriate to administer it.
 Some of these texts even make divine, spiritual and mythological reference to Shilajit, stating that it came from the Hindu god Shiva3.

 Moomijo and the Widespread Eastern Origins of Shilajit